ansys/pymechanical/doc/source/user_guide_session/index.rst

 creates an instance of the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class in the background and sends commands to it as a service.
-Because errors and warnings are processed Pythonically, you can develop a script in real time without worrying about whether the script functions correctly when deployed in batch mode.
+Because errors and warnings are processed Pythonically, you can develop a script in real time without worrying about whether the script runs correctly when deployed in batch mode.

 Here is how you use the :func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>` method to launch Mechanical from Python in gRPC mode: